hujhax/austin-improv-wiki/Troupes/Total Panic.md

 * [Photoset](https://www.flickr.com/photos/coldtowne/sets/72157619852025521) of their 6/14/09 premiere.

 ## History
 Auditions for the 6th ColdTowne Student Troupe were held in early January 2009 after the debut in December 2008 of the previous ColdTowne Student Troupe [[Troupes/Northshore Local|Northshore Local]].
-The cast was announced on 1/12/2009 with [[ColdTowne Faculty]] member [[Tami Nelson]] as the coach.
+The cast was announced on 1/12/2009 with [[ColdTowne Faculty]] member [[Performers/Tami Nelson|Tami Nelson]] as the coach.
 The following ColdTowne students were cast in "Troupe Six":

 * [[Aaron Parker Fasel]]
 * [[Brandt Pileggi]]